Breast milk is the main source of nutrition for infants, hence the reason why it is often referred to as “liquid gold.”

 Breast pumping is a great alternative to breastfeeding although it is not identical.
 The baby still gets to get the nutritious breast milk from mama.

+I know you might be wondering why you might need to pump and we got you.
 Here are some of the reasons for pumping breast milk instead of breastfeeding your infant.

 Disclaimer: Some links on this page are affiliate links and as an Amazon Associate, I earn from qualifying purchases